flock-community/zod-endpoints/README.md

 ````

 ## Getting started
-First step is to define a router by making use of the [zod-router dsl](src/router.ts).
-Below you can find an example of a simple router.
+First step is to define an endpoint by making use of the [zod-endpoints dsl](src/dsl.ts).
+Below you can find an example of a simple example.
 This example contains two endpoints to get and create a project.

-### Route
+### Define endpoints
 ````ts
 import * as z from "../mod.ts";